-Even if you have an explanation for why you missed the deadline — you didn’t know the CPP disability benefit was an option, you weren’t disabled when you took your early CPP retirement, you mailed the application before the 15 months but it wasn’t received until after, to name a few — the decision will not be reversed.
+Maybe you didn’t know the CPP disability benefit was an option, you weren’t disabled when you took your early CPP retirement, or you mailed the application before the 15 months but it wasn’t received until after.
+Even if you have an explanation for why you missed the deadline, the decision will not be reversed.

 How do I know if I am within 15 months?